Time for a New Car? Leasing vs Buying in Mississippi

 Advantage of Lemon Law and Leasing

 Mississippi is a state that does have Lemon Laws; in place.
-A lemon law is a legislation that protects consumers from being stuck with defective vehicles.
+Lemon law is a legislation that protects consumers from being stuck with defective vehicles.
 Concretely, it means that up to one year after the start of your lease if you find consistent issues with a specific part or function then you can end your lease and are legally owed a full refund.

 Besides being able to get full refunds and lower commitment, leasing a vehicle is advantageous in that: